rbind/cheap_shots/content/post/reasons-to-live.md

 ## The problem of taking

-I have a right to exist, but so does every other species.
+I have a right to exist, but so do individuals of every other species.
 How do I resolve the dilemma that in order to exist, I must "take" individuals of other species?
 I use "take" here, because existing involves more than eating.
 My home denies individual lead plants  (*Amorph spp.*) space to exist and reproduce.
 The roads I use to